Do We Really Need Permutations? Impact of Model Width on Linear Mode Connectivity: Additional Experimental Results

 \subsection{Random Permutations}

 For two models $\parama$ and $\paramb$ trained by SGD, we applied randomly chosen permutations $\pi_a$ and $\pi_b$ to each model, and merged the resulting models $\pi_a(\parama)$ and $\pi_b(\paramb)$.
 The corresponding test accuracies are shown in \cref{fig:test_acc_merged_model_with_rand_perm}.
-It can be observed that, when the width is sufficiently large, high test accuracy is achieved regardless of the choice of permutations.
+We observe that, when the width is sufficiently large, high test accuracy is obtained regardless of the choice of permutations.
+Furthermore, \cref{fig:loss_barrier_diff} shows the difference in calibrated loss barriers between using random permutations and using the permutation identified by WM.
+When the width is large enough, the barrier values remain nearly unchanged regardless of which permutation is applied.